 Cavalier Daily staffers have gone on to write professionally and edit for some of journalism’s most prestigious publications, including The New York Times, The Los Angeles Times, The Dallas Morning News, The Baltimore Sun, Politico, Yahoo!, Associated Press, NBC News and The Washington Post.
 In addition, staff members routinely earn summer internships with top-ranked media organizations, such as ABC News, NBC News, The Baltimore Sun, The Christian Science Monitor, The New York Daily News, The Washington Post, Sports Illustrated, McClatchy Newspapers and The Portland Oregonian.

 The opinions expressed in The Cavalier Daily are not necessarily those of the students, faculty, staff or administration of the University of Virginia.
-Editorials represent the opinion of the Managing Board.
+Editorials represent the opinion of the Editorial Board.
 Columns and cartoons represent the views of the authors.
 The Managing Board of The Cavalier Daily is solely responsible for the newspaper’s contents.

 If you would like to voice your own opinion, please send a letter to the editor to firstname.lastname@example.org.